Smoke-less Campus Policy

 The effects of exposure to smoke from tobacco were documented in the 2006, 2010, and 2014 U.S. Surgeon General’s Reports.
 Further research is needed to determine the public health risks and benefits of e-cigarettes and other novel nicotine products.
 Although harmful consequences of e-cigarette vapor have not been demonstrated to the standards used for conventional cigarettes, the practice of using these products may have social impact.
 In addition, some state and local governments, including Allegheny County, have passed laws regulating the use of e-cigarettes.
 Therefore, this Policy addresses both the smoking of tobacco products and the use of e-cigarettes.
 As evidence becomes more conclusive, this Policy may be amended to further address novel nicotine products.

 Smoking of tobacco products is prohibited in all university buildings and facilities owned, leased, or operated by Carnegie Mellon University, including campus vehicles.
 Smoking of tobacco products is also prohibited on all grounds and outside areas except for limited designated outdoor areas where the negative effects of second-hand exposure is deemed sufficiently low.
-As such, major campus thoroughfares, gathering spaces and entrances to buildings will be free from any designated areas.
-The number, nature and location of these designated areas will be determined by an oversight committee convened by the university’s Environmental Health and Safety department and comprised of representatives from Faculty Senate, Graduate Student Assembly, Staff Council and Student Senate.
+As such, major campus thoroughfares, gathering spaces and entrances to buildings are not designated areas.
+The number, nature and location of designated areas was determined by an oversight committee convened by the university’s Environmental Health & Safety department and comprised of representatives from Faculty Senate, Graduate Student Assembly, Staff Council and Student Senate.

 Use of e-cigarettes and vaporizers is prohibited inside all university buildings and inside all property owned, leased or operated by Carnegie Mellon University, but is not prohibited outside on campus grounds as of the adoption of this Policy.